jeff-hykin/vibrance/README.md

 # Vibrance

-A CLI colorizing tool, use it in Deno, Node.js or the browswer console (no npm install required!) <br>
+A CLI colorizing tool, use it in Deno, Node.js or the browser console (no npm install required!) <br>
 Built as a fork off of Chalk.js

 #### Browser or Deno